PaddlePaddle/PaddleSeg/docs/pr/pr/style.md

 ## PR checklist
-1. Follow the code submission process according to [Code Submission Specification](https://github.com/PaddlePaddle/PaddleSeg/blob/develop/docs/pr/pr/pr.md), including pulling the latest content and switching branches.
+* Follow the code submission process according to [Code Submission Specification](https://github.com/PaddlePaddle/PaddleSeg/blob/develop/docs/pr/pr/pr.md), including pulling the latest content and switching branches.
-2. Create a subdirectory ```pspnet``` named after the model name in the ```configs``` directory;
+* Create a subdirectory (```pspnet```) named after the model name in the ```configs``` directory.
+The subdirectory contsists of yml configuration files and readme.md, please refer to the [demo](https://github.com/PaddlePaddle/PaddleSeg/tree/develop/configs/pspnet)
-3. Create a `yml` configuration file.
-The configuration file name should be `model name + backbone + out_stride + data set + training resolution + training iters.yml`, and the parts that is not included should be ignored.
+* The name of yml configuration file should be `model name + backbone + out_stride + data set + training resolution + training iters.yml`, and the parts that is not included should be ignored.
 For details, please refer to [Configuration Item Document](../../design/use/use_cn.md).
-4. The reference style of the model should adopts Chicago, that is, the names of all authors.
+* In readme.md, the reference style of the model should adopts Chicago, that is, the names of all authors.
 For example:```Zhao, Hengshuang, Jianping Shi, Xiaojuan Qi, Xiaogang Wang, and Jiaya Jia.
 "Pyramid scene parsing network."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 2881-2890.
 2017.`` `
+* In readme.md, provide the training and test performance on at least one dataset in the following format.
+    * `Resolution` denotes the crop_size in training dataset
-5. Provide the test accuracy on at least one dataset in the following format.
-Among them, `mIoU, mIoU(flip), mIoU(ms+flip)` are the results of evaluating the model. `ms` means `multi-scale`, that is, three kinds of `scale` [0.75, 1.0, 1.25] are used; `flip` means horizontal flip.
+    * `mIoU, mIoU(flip), mIoU(ms+flip)` are the results of evaluating the model. `ms` means `multi-scale`, that is, three kinds of `scale` [0.75, 1.0, 1.25] are used; `flip` means horizontal flip.
 For detailed evaluation, please refer to [Model Evaluation](../../evaluation/evaluate/evaluate_cn.md)
-6. Provide a download link in PR including three parts: trained model parameters, training log, training vdl.
+    * Provide download links including: trained model parameters, training log, training vdl.
     | Model | Backbone | Resolution | Training Iters | mIoU | mIoU (flip) | mIoU (ms+flip) | Links |
     |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
     ||||||||[model]() \| [log]() \| [vdl]()|
+* * 新增的代码文件，参考本文档前面介绍的`新增文件的开发规范`和`可拓展模块的开发规范`进行自查和改正，参考`导出和测试预测模型`完成测试并在PR中反馈给Reviewer。

+* Refer to the `New file self-inspection` and `Expandable module standard` in the above to check and refactor all new files and expandable modules.
-7. Export and test the inference model.
-Feedback the results to reviewer.
+* Finish the test of `Export and test the inference model` in the above and provide the results in PR for reviewers.